lordanubi/futuri/README.md

 # Futuri: a React Pattern Maker

-https://andreafuturi.com is a React Web App that lets you create SVG Animated Pattern.
+Futuri is a React SVG Framework that lets you develope Neomorphic interface without hassle.
-It is made from people for the people and gives you the abilty to make infinite variations of patterns (periodic, aperiodic and quasi periodic tiling are all possibile)
+It gives you the abilty to make infinite variations of patterns (periodic, aperiodic and quasi periodic tiling are all possibile) based on any SVG component.
+It will let you give light to your site (dinamically calculated shadows and highlithgs of buttons etc..)
-It takes advantages of React, SVG and Framer Motion to make the most simple while cool and fluid animated patterns on the web.
+It takes advantages of React, SVG and Framer Motion to make the most simple while cool and fluid animated graphics on the web.
 All scalable, interactable and fine-tunable.

 ## Installation
 Open the folder with VisualStudio Code and type in the Terminal